Paul Gambaccini: Comic book fandom

 Gambaccini was active in the realm of comic book fandom.
 As an American teenager in the 1960s his missives were regularly published in the letter columns of titles such as Justice League of America and The Amazing Spider-Man.
 Gambaccini claims to have invented the term "Brand Echh", which later became widely used by Stan Lee.

 While still in high school, Gambaccini began contributing to comics fanzines, including the publication Rocket's Blast Comicollector.
-In 1964 he succeeded Jerry Bails (the so-called "father of comic book fandom") as executive secretary of the Academy of Comic-Book Fans and Collectors, an umbrella organization for the burgeoning world of comics fandom.
+In 1964 he succeeded Jerry Bails (the so-called "father of comic book fandom") as executive secretary of the Academy of Comic-Book Fans and Collectors, an umbrella organization for the burgeoning world of comics fandom During 1964-65, he also published eight issues of Forum which was an Academy newsletter for ex-board members.
 As part of his involvement with the academy, Gambaccini helped organize the comics industry's first awards, the Alley Awards.

 Gambaccini and television presenter Jonathan Ross co-owned Top 10 Comics, a comic shop in London which opened in 1989 and closed in 1995.
 Gambaccini has been an official guest at many British comic conventions, including the United Kingdom Comic Art Convention (where he co-presented the 1990 Eagle Awards and the 1997 National Comics Awards), and Comics Festival UK.

-A character introduced in The Flash #141 named Paul Gambi, a tailor specializing in super-villain outfits, is an homage to Paul Gambaccini, who had written a letter to the Flash editor, later published in the letter column, asking the question, "Where do all these super-villains get their costumes?".
+A character introduced in The Flash No. 141 named Paul Gambi, a tailor specializing in super-villain outfits, is an homage to Paul Gambaccini, who had written a letter to the Flash editor, later published in the letter column, asking the question, "Where do all these super-villains get their costumes?".

-Operation Yewtree

-On 1 November 2013, it was reported that Gambaccini had been arrested on suspicion of historical sexual offences as part of an investigation by Operation Yewtree in the United Kingdom.
-He was released on bail and his spokesman said that he denied the allegations.

-It was announced on 10 October 2014 that no charges would be brought.
-Giving evidence to the House of Commons Home Affairs Select Committee on 3 March 2015, Gambaccini said he believed he was used as human "fly paper" to encourage other people to come forward and make allegations against him.